-In the U.S., the RECELL System is approved by the FDA for use in the treatment of acute thermal burn wounds in patients 18 years and older.
-The RECELL System is approved for use by appropriately-licensed healthcare professionals at the patients point of care to prepare autologous Spray-On Skin Cells for direct application to acute partial-thickness burns, or application in combination with meshed autografting for acute full-thickness burns.
-In the U.S., the RECELL System is produced in a configuration that allows the preparation of up to 24 ml of cell suspension which can be used to cover an acute wound area up to 1,920 cm2, or approximately 10% of a patient's body.
+In the U.S., the RECELL System is approved by the FDA for use in the treatment of acute thermal burn wounds in patients 18 years of age and older.
+The RECELL System is approved for use by appropriately-licensed healthcare professionals at the patient's point of care to prepare autologous Spray-On Skin Cells for direct application to acute partial-thickness burns, or application in combination with meshed autografting for acute full-thickness burns.
+In the U.S., the RECELL System is produced in a configuration that allows preparation of up to 24 ml of cell suspension which can be used to cover an acute wound area up to 1,920 cm, or approximately 10% of a patient's body.

 In Australia, the RECELL System is TGA-registered for the treatment of burns, acute wounds, scars and vitiligo.
-In China, the RECELL System is CFDA-cleared for the treatment of burns, acute wounds, scars and vitiligo.
-The RECELL system is produced in a configuration that allows for treatment of up to 320 cm2 for the markets in Australia and China.
+In China, the RECELL System is NMPA-cleared for the treatment of burns, acute wounds, scars and vitiligo.
+The RECELL System is produced in a configuration that allows for treatment of up to 320 cm for the markets in Australia and China.
 In Europe, the RECELL System received CE-mark approval for the treatment of burns, chronic wounds, scars and vitiligo.
+In February 2019 a Japan's Pharmaceuticals and Medical Devices Act ("JPMDA") application for approval to market the RECELL System in Japan was filed for use in the treatment of burns and other wounds.

-The RECELL System Clinical Results and Ongoing and Planned Clinical Trials
+The RECELL System Clinical Results

-The September 2018 FDA approval of the RECELL System for use in the treatment of acute thermal burns in patients 18 and older was supported by two prospective, randomized, controlled pivotal clinical trials, one in deep partial-thickness (second-degree) burns and one in mixed and full-thickness (third-degree) burns.
+The September 2018 FDA approval of the RECELL System for use in the treatment of acute thermal burns in patients 18 and older was supported by two prospective, randomized, controlled pivotal clinical trials, one in deep partial-thickness (second-degree) burns and one in mixed and fullthickness (third-degree) burns.
 The randomized, controlled trials demonstrated that treatment using the RECELL System requires substantially less donor skin than required with conventional split-thickness autografts to achieve closure of burn wounds.
 Reduction in donor skin requirements provides key clinical benefits to patients and significant reductions in the cost of treatment.
-The results of these clinical studies have been published in peer-reviewed scientific publications and have been presented at burn meetings and other major scientific conferences.
+The results of these clinical studies have been published in peerreviewed scientific publications and have been presented at burn meetings and other major scientific conferences.
 Presentations by key opinion leaders have been made at over 20 scientific conferences in 2018 and 2019, including presentations of the pivotal clinical trial results and the clinical results related to use of the RECELL System in the treatment of burns in specific subgroups of patients and types of burn injuries, including facial burns and large TBSA burns.
-Patients included in many of these presentations were treated as part of the FDA-approved Investigational Device Exemption (IDE) Compassionate Use and Continued Access programs made available to burn patients prior to the FDA approval.
+Patients included in many of these presentations were treated as part of the FDA-approved Investigational Device Exemption (IDE) Compassionate Use and Continued Access research programs made available prior to the FDA premarket approval (PMA).

-In addition to and extensive clinical trial program in acute thermal burns in adults, earlier-stage clinical studies have been conducted in pediatric burns, scald injuries, treatment of donor sites, vitiligo, chronic wounds (venous leg ulcers and diabetic foot ulcers), scar hypopigmentation, and acute trauma.
+In addition to an extensive clinical trial program in acute thermal burns in adults, earlier-stage clinical studies have been conducted in pediatric burns, scald injuries, treatment of donor sites, vitiligo, chronic wounds (venous leg ulcers and diabetic foot ulcers), scar hypopigmentation, and acute trauma.